madhavmehta1/red-ventures-challenge/README.md

 Application features:
   - Create Robots
-  - Assign and Perform Tasks
+  - Create, Assign, and Perform Tasks
   - View Leaderboard
     - Robots are only given credit for completing tasks if their robot type is allowed to perform these tasks.
   - View Completed Tasks